Skip to main content

 Holidays:

-The museum is open to visitors from 10:00 AM to 6:00 PM.
-It remains closed on Mondays and on major public holidays, including Republic Day, Independence Day, Gandhi Jayanti, Dussehra, Diwali, and Ratha Yatra.
+Holidays: It remains closed on Mondays and on major public holidays, including Republic Day, Independence Day, Gandhi Jayanti, Dussehra, Diwali, and Ratha Yatra.